High Representative for Bosnia and Herzegovina: The "Bonn Powers" of the OHR

+The legality of the Bonn Powers is questionable, and they were introduced after the Dayton Agreement was signed.
+Additionally, the PIC does not have the authority to grant powers to the high representative.
+Despite this, the Bonn Powers give the high representative broad authority, including the ability to make and annul laws, as well as appoint and remove officials.

-The Bonn powers were extensively used by the OHR in the following decade.
+The Bonn Powers were extensively used by the OHR in the following decade.
 Some examples include the adoption of the Defence reform in April 2003, with the suppression of the Supreme Defence Council of the Republika Srpska, and the amendment of Entity Constitutional Laws.

 Until 2004, the OHR had dismissed a total of 139 officials, including judges, ministers, civil servants and members of parliaments, sometimes along with freezing their bank accounts.
-After the 2002 elections, the OHR scrutinised all political candidates for major ministerial positions at Entity and State level.
+After the 2002 elections, the OHR scrutinised all political candidates for major ministerial positions at entity and state level.

-Criticisms of the action of the OHR through its Bonn powers include: